7targets/7targets-docs/_posts/2021-07-27-how-to-assign-existing-leads-to-new-assistant.md

 ## Step-8

-If there are multiple users you can also change the user.
+If there are multiple users you can also change the user too.

 ![image](../../images/Existing-leads-9.jpg)

 ## Step-9

-Select the context.
+Type the context.

 ![image](../../images/Existing-leads-10.jpg)